Yifei-ZHAO96/Yifei-ZHAO96.github.io/_pages/about.md

 skills: true
 ---

+I am deeply passionate about cutting-edge advancements in the field of machine learning, with a particular focus on state-of-the-art deep learning models, computer vision, natural language processing, and the development of large-scale language models.
+These dedicated interests have driven my pursuit of knowledge and innovation in the dynamic field of AI research, making me a committed contributor to the ongoing evolution of machine learning technologies.

 I am presently employed as a machine learning researcher at Huawei Canada, where I have developed numerous data-driven, AI-assisted systems aimed at addressing Huawei's intricate and genuine networking challenges while enhancing network performance.

-Before joining Huawei, I was under the guidance of Prof. Benoit Champagne at McGill University, where I successfully completed my M.Sc. degree in Electrical and Computer Engineering.
-During this time, I harnessed several cutting-edge deep learning techniques and models to enhance audio signal processing workflows.
+I apply online ML/DL models to adapt to the ever-changing and unpredictable real-world system, and employ causal reasoning techniques to analyze anomalous behaviors in both the system and network.